shahidfoy/NodeWithPassport/README.md

 # nodemon app

-once the website is running on the server it should be located at
+once the website is running on your local server it should be located at

 http://localhost:3000